Shore patrol

-Shore patrol are service members who are provided to aid in security for the United States Navy, United States Coast Guard, United States Marine Corps, and the British Royal Navy while on shore.
+Shore patrol (SP) are service members who are provided to aid in security for the United States Navy, United States Coast Guard, United States Marine Corps, and the British Royal Navy while on shore.
 They are often temporarily assigned personnel who receive limited training in law enforcement and are commonly armed with a baton.
-Their primary function is to make certain that Sailors, Marines, and Coast Guardsmen on liberty do not become too rowdy.
+Their primary function is to make certain that sailors, marines, and coast guardsmen on liberty do not become too rowdy.
 They will also provide assistance for Department of the Navy and U.S. Coast Guard uniformed personnel in relations with the civilian courts and police.